juliachu216/516-Project-Website/_posts/2019-11-4-analysis.md

 3. Baseline Correction by polynomial fitting method - Define a baseline correction function

   Baseline correction aims to eliminate the interference of fluorescence spectra.
 The traditional baseline correction algorithm based on polynomial fitting is simple and easy to implement, but its flexibility is poor due to the uncertain fitting order.
+In the code, degree of the polynomial is 3, which is default.

 [Pre-processing python notebook in Jupyter](https://nbviewer.jupyter.org/github/juliachu216/ABE-516X-Project/blob/master/analysis/Pre-process%20data.ipynb)